Many of you that know my husband, Jeffery, tell me, “Bless your heart. I don’t know how you do it”

 Frankie is saving for up for his first house.
 We are super excited for him and that plan!

-When Frankie isn’t having fun working, you can find him playing some kind of sport.
+When Frankie isn’t having fun fixing your electric gate, you can find him playing some kind of sport.
 I’ve heard him mention basketball, volleyball, softball, and jujitsu.
 I’m sure there are more.
 I really can’t keep up.

 He is always telling me about the latest-greatest diet that is going to improve his performance.
 I like hearing about that, but he gets over my head with some of the science behind it.